 One of the most impressive Cybis sculptures was the Dall Sheep.
 A limited edition of only 50, it was introduced in 1982 at a price of $4250.
-I do not know whether the edition was subsequently reduced before closing.
+I do not know whether the edition was subsequently reduced before closing sometime between 1988 and 1993.
 It stands 19.5” high on its wood base and was probably sculpted by Charles Oldham.
 The Dall sheep is Ovis dalli and is found in the high mountains of the American northwest and Alaska.
 They are also known as “thinhorn sheep”.
 They live for about ten years in their wild mountain habitat and are found in two colorations: white and grey.
 The colored subspecies is Ovis dalli stonei, usually called Stone’s Sheep.
 The female Dall sheep has much smaller horns, as you would expect.
 The male’s curled horns take 80% of their typical decade’s lifespan to fully develop.
 The age of a ram can be counted by the number of horn rings, just like a tree.
 Dall sheep populations in Alaska are declining due to hunting, and in 2015 there was discussion as to possible changes to the existing laws; about 800 of these sheep – mostly rams – are killed each year.

 Another impressive Cybis animal was the Elephant, produced from 1968 to 1972.
 It was a limited edition of only 100 and was priced at $600 throughout.
 It is 13.5” high and 27” long, and was produced for the retail market in white bisque only.